doingandlearning/nodejs-4day-Nov/Slides/09-buffers-in-node/slides.md

 ---

+# Good morning, good afternoon, good evening! 👋🏻

+Same deal as yesterday:

+- Pull down the repo with today's slides and exercises.
+- Have a think about a takeaway from yesterday.

+---

 By the end of this section, you'll:
 - Understand the anatomy of a Buffer instance.
 - Safely and unsafely create buffers.